cfmak/pokebowl/README.md

     Using the [Jobcoin web UI](https://jobcoin.gemini.com/lent-doornail),

     * You should see a transaction of 0.3 from "6341617d-accc-4f7a-8d88-f34aecc72711" to "house"

+    * The disbursement only happens when the entropy of the house address is above 1.
+      You need to keep creating new mixing requests (repeat steps 1-3 but change the disbursements[].toAddress to other addresses) to increase the house entropy to above 1.
+The batch disbursement process runs every 20 seconds.

-    * You should see a transaction of 0.1 from "house" to "Alice", and 0.2 from "house" to "Bob".
+    * Eventually, you should see a transaction of 0.1 from "house" to "Alice", and 0.2 from "house" to "Bob".

-    * You should also see that the deposit address should show 0 amount,

     * The "Alice" and "Bob" addresses should see increments of 0.1 and 0.2 respectively.